itsmiir/tooltipsplus/README.md

 # tooltips+

-this is my mod (it makes tooltips marginally better) you run it on your client
+this is my fabric mod (it makes tooltips marginally better) you run it on your minecraft client